unplugin/unplugin-vue-fervid/README.md

 ### There are also a few more important methods in the compilation of vue

-I was thinking about distinguishing these methods and code logic in fervid.
+about distinguishing these methods and code logic in fervid.
 Now that fervid only provides one method, can we achieve consistent behavior with compiler-sfc?

-I am thinking that without considering caching and ssr in the first step, we need to implement the following method
+that without considering caching and ssr in the first step, we need to implement the following method

 - compiler.compileScript (generate script code main `__sfc_main`)
 - compiler.compileTemplate (generate template code)
 - compiler.compileStyle (generate style code)
 - compiler.parse (generate descriptor)

+# Part Two core compiler script （WIP）